Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 980 should theoretically be a little bit better than the Geforce GTX 680 in general. (explain)
+Memory BandwidthThe GeForce GTX 980 should in theory perform a little bit faster than the Geforce GTX 680 overall. (explain)

-Texel RateThe GeForce GTX 980 is just a bit (about 12%) faster with regards to AF than the Geforce GTX 680. (explain)
+Texel RateThe GeForce GTX 980 is a bit (about 12%) better at anisotropic filtering than the Geforce GTX 680. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 980 is the winner, and very much so. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 980 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison